-We never wish to imply that the victim is at fault, and we aim to use language that reinforces this.
+We never wish to imply that the victim is at fault when issuing safety tips, and we aim to use language that reinforces this.
 Because the goal of a Clery timely warning is to promote safety, we will typically include safety tips in the communication.
 Prioritizing one's personal safety is always a good idea.
 Risk of attack by a stranger may be reduced by:

 The Clery Act requirements have not changed recently.
 Thanks to better prevention training and a broad national conversation about sexual assault, there is increased awareness about Clery Act crimes.
-At Hope College, we also have strengthened bystander intervention training for students.
+At Hope College, we have also strengthened bystander intervention training for students.
 These factors may result in increased reporting of crimes, and increased reporting potentially leads to increased timely warnings, which we hope are helpful in preventing crime and promoting public safety.
 We realize that increased communication can also generate heightened anxiety on campus, but this is not our intent.
 Rather, we wish to empower the campus community with information.
-The incidents communicated to the campus in recent days are not related.
-We have confidence that the Holland Police Department has handled, and continues to handle, these cases well.

 If the Clery timely warnings trigger a need for confidential personal support, don't hesitate to contact a confidential resource.